Build and run your image

 COPYin the rest of your app’s source code from your host to your image filesystem.

-The steps above built up the filesystem of our image, but there are other lines in our Dockerfile.
+The steps above built up the filesystem of our image, but there are other lines in your Dockerfile.

-CMD directive is our first example of specifying some metadata in our image that describes how to run a container based on this image.
+CMD directive is the first example of specifying some metadata in your image that describes how to run a container based on this image.
 In this case, it’s saying that the containerized process that this image is meant to support is

 EXPOSE 8080 informs Docker that the container is listening on port 8080 at runtime.